West Hobart

 The level of cultural diversity witnessed in West Hobart was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-West Hobart's cultural diversity is above average, with 23.5% of its population born overseas and 14.2% speaking a language other than English at home.
-Christianity is the dominant religion in West Hobart, accounting for 26.5% of the population.
-The most notable overrepresentation is in Other religions, comprising 1.1% compared to 1.1% across Greater Hobart.
+West Hobart's cultural diversity was above average, with 23.5% born overseas and 14.2% speaking a language other than English at home.
+Christianity was the predominant religion at 26.5%.
+The 'Other' religious category comprised 1.1%, similar to Greater Hobart's 1.1%.

 Frequently Asked Questions - Diversity